Olympus E-PL9 vs Panasonic G6

 |Panasonic G5« »||4.7 in||3.3 in||2.8 in||14.0 oz||320||n||Jul 2012||599||Panasonic G5|

 |Panasonic G3« »||4.5 in||3.3 in||1.9 in||11.9 oz||270||n||May 2011||599||Panasonic G3|

 |Note: Measurements and pricing do not include easily detachable parts, such as interchangeable lenses or optional viewfinders.|

 Any camera decision will naturally be influenced heavily by the price.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
-The E-PL9 was somewhat cheaper (by 8 percent) than the G6 at launch, but both cameras fall into the same price category.
+The two cameras under review were launched at the same price and fall into the same market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.